 ABSTRACT:

 Water with several drops of iodine added to it until it was visibly yellow-amber was added to a 400ml beaker.
 The bag was then placed in the beaker, which was stirred with a magnetic stirrer.
 It was left there for 30 minutes.
-It was seen that the color of the solution in the bag changed to blue-black color, this showed that iodine was able to pass through the membrane into the bag.
+It was seen that the color of the solution in the bag changed to blue-black color, which showed that iodine was able to pass through the membrane into the bag.

 INTRODUCTION: